Wildlife Corner

 Tips and Tricks For Wildlife Management

 Wildlife need food, shelter, water, and space to flourish.
-These are some common tactics to maintain those resources on your own land.
+These are some common strategies to maintain those resources on your own land.

 Setup wildlife structures.
 Bird, bat, and bee boxes can be used for nesting and shelter.